yoelhalb-hitech/AutoMockFixture/Readme.md

 #### AutoMockFixture

+##### Fixtures
+- *UnitFixture*: A fixture better suitbale for unit testing, it will by default (when generating the object calling `Create()`) will try to generate the object and mock all dependencies (such as ctor arguments and property/field values)
+- *IntgerationFixture*: A fixture better suitbale for unit testing, it will by default (when generating the object calling `Create()`) will not mock any dependencies (such as ctor arguments and property/field values) unless explictly specified or it is impossible to generatere another way (i.e. interfaces/abstract classes)
 ##### Tracking
 - There are a few types of requests that can be started with, namely `AutoMockRequest`/`AutoMockDirectRequest`/`AutoMockDependenciesRequest`/`NonAutoMockRequest`
 - The first requests will then generate other requests based on the depednecies needed or when setting up properties/methods/fields